How to Maximise Points in the 2025 Core Surgical Training (CST) Interview Portfolio

 2025 Core Surgical Training Interview

 The MSRA continues to be used for shortlisting in 2025, with the 1200 top MSRA candidates being invited for interview.
-MSRA exams usually take place in early January (although this is yet to be confirmed for 2025), and the Core Surgery interviews will run between Monday 24 February to Friday 7 March 2025, with invites being sent on Thursday 6th February 2025.
+The 2025 MSRA exam is scheduled between Thursday 2 to Monday 13 January 2025, and the Core Surgery interviews will run between Monday 24 February to Friday 7 March 2025, with invites sent on Thursday 6th February 2025.
 This year, interviews will continue to take place online on a video platform called Qpercom.
 You will receive instructions on how to use this prior to your interview.

 CST interviews will consist of one 30-minute interview divided into 3 x 10-minute stations, comprising a management station, a clinical station, and a portfolio station.
 These stations will be back to back and conducted by the same interview panel.